Shivin1016/react/readme.md

                 1-> You can return only one html tag element from App.jsx file 2-> If you are worry about that which tag we should use ,then use fragment tag -> empty opening and closing tag-> <> </>

+9->Conditional Rendering-> Displaying content on certain conditions , Allows for dynamic user interfaces
-9->Conditional Rendering-> Your components will often need to display different things depending on different conditions.
+    Your components will often need to display different things depending on different conditions.
 In React, you can conditionally render JSX using JavaScript syntax like if statements, &&, and ? : operators
        -->using four ways we can do conditonal rendering in react app 1->using if - else
        2->using ternary operator
        3->using logical operator
        4->using early return
+    JSX ignores null / empty values

 10->Event Handling->